-The Federal Office of Public Health (FOPH) states that compulsory health insurance premiums for adults will rise by an average of 0.2% in 2020.
+The Federal Office of Public Health (FOPH) states that compulsory healthcare insurance premiums will rise by an average of 0.
+5% in 2021.
 The BAG website (www.priminfo.ch) provides a premium calculator to compare all the approved basic insurance premiums which are available.

-Purpose Coverage of treatment costs for illnesses, accidents (in excess of accident insurance coverage), as well as maternity.
-Persons insured All persons residing or working in Switzerland.
-Financing/Contributions Contributions of the insured Every health insurance scheme is required to levy the same premiums from all individuals residing in the same canton and premium area.
+Coverage of treatment costs for illnesses, accidents (in excess of accident insurance coverage), as well as maternity.

+All persons residing or working in Switzerland.

+Contributions of the insured

+Every health insurance scheme is required to levy the same premiums from all individuals residing in the same canton and premium area.
 The federal and cantonal authorities pay contributions to reduce the premiums of insured persons in modest economic circumstances.

+Cost sharing

-Cost sharing Deductible: fixed annual amount payable by the insured in case of a claim.
+Deductible: fixed annual amount payable by the insured in case of a claim.
 The law requires a deductible of at least CHF 300 for adults.
 Deductibles of CHF 500, 1,000, 1,500, 2,000 and 2,500 may be elected.
-Retention: 10% of the costs exceeding the deductible up to a maximum of CHF 700.
-Premium reductions through election of a higher deductible reduced choice of physicians and hospitals through affiliation with an HMO insurance or a primary physician care model exemption from accident coverage for persons adequately insured according to UVG Insurance benefits (selection) medical and chiropractic treatments complementary medicine treatments preventive measures special treatments during maternity dental treatments (very limited) contribution to cost of transportation and salvage cost analyses and medicines
+Retention: 10 % of the costs exceeding the deductible up to a maximum of CHF 700.

+Premium reductions through

+- election of a higher deductible - reduced choice of physicians and hospitals through affiliation with an HMO insurance or a primary physician care model - exemption from accident coverage for persons adequately insured according to UVG

+- medical and chiropractic treatments

+- complementary medicine treatments

+- preventive measures

+- special treatments during maternity

+- dental treatments (very limited)

+- contribution to cost of transportation and salvage cost

+- analyses and medicines